PawiX25/Taskara/README.md

 - **Importing Tasks**

   - Click the **Import** button and select a backup file to restore tasks and categories.

+- **Managing Subtasks**
+  - Add subtasks using the subtask input field below each task
+  - Click the checkbox to mark subtasks complete
+  - Click the delete button to remove subtasks

+- **Managing Notes**
+  - Add notes using the note input field below each task
+  - Notes show creation timestamps
+  - Click the delete button to remove notes

+- **Recurring Tasks**
+  - Select recurrence interval when creating a task (Daily/Weekly/Monthly)
+  - Tasks automatically recreate based on their interval
+  - Original task remains until marked complete

+- **Sharing Tasks**
+  - Click the share button on any task
+  - Choose what to include in the shared task
+  - Copy the generated link
+  - Recipients can import shared tasks

+- **Calendar Export**
+  - Click "Export to Calendar" to generate an ICS file
+  - Import the file into your preferred calendar app
+  - Tasks with deadlines appear as calendar events

+- **Theme Toggle**
+  - Click the theme button to switch between light and dark mode
+  - Theme preference is saved locally

 ## Built With